FirebirdSQL/firebird-documentation/tools/_readme_tools.txt

   docbook-dtd.zip           - the DocBook Document Type Definition docbook-stylesheets.zip   - the standard DocBook XSL stylesheets

-NOTE: If you stiil have the "docbook" and "docbookx" subtrees in
+NOTE: If you still have the "docbook" and "docbookx" subtrees in
       manual/src/docs, remove them completely!

 Don't forget: you may also need to download files for manual/lib.